max-f-welch/max-f-welch.github.io/research.md

 ## Works in Progress
-- Gender Presentation and Ideological Perception in American Congressional Elections (with Amanda Loehrke and Christopher Hare)
 - Populist Accommodation as a Collective Action Problem (with Nicolas Bichay)
 - International and Domestic Political Influence in the World Health Assembly (with Lauren Peritz, Xiao Hui Tai, Katheryn Russ,  Carl Stahmer, and Nick Ulle)